cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 ## Prerequisites

 It's expected that you have a general knowledge of Linux command-line environments, though most of the steps can be copied exactly without modification.
-No previous knowledge of Docker is required but this tutorial will not explain Docker concepts, only how to implement.
-See the official Docker [docs](https://docs.docker.com/) for explanation of the concepts used in this tutorial.
+No previous knowledge of Docker is required and we will provide some explanation of key Docker terms and concepts below.
+See the official Docker [docs](https://docs.docker.com/) for more detail and reference.

+## Docker Terms and Concepts

+[ more explanation here ]

 ## Steps Outline

 \# | Description | Time (mins)
 ---|-------------|------------
-1 | Spin up Chameleon resources | 10-15
+1 | Spin up Chameleon resources | 10
+2 | Software installation | 10
-2 | Setup app and ambassador contaiers <br> - Postgres on host 1 <br> - Nginx and uWSGI on host 2 | 10
+3 | Setup app and ambassador contaiers <br> - Postgres on host 1 <br> - Nginx and uWSGI on host 2 | 10
-3 | Test demo site to see if configuration was successful | 1
+4 | Test demo site to see if configuration was successful | 1

 ## 1. Chameleon Resources

 Create 2 Chameleon baremetal servers.
 We used a CentOS 7 image for this tutorial but feel free to use any other Distro as long it runs Docker.

+## 2. Software Installation

 Install Docker on each server with `sudo yum install docker`.
-You may also wish to install an editor such as vim and git (if not already installed).
+This installs the Docker daemon and client tools.
+You may also wish to install an editor such as vim and git (if not already installed, included in our CentOS image).

 **Important**
 The Docker daemon needs to be running before you can use Docker.
-Start it with `sudo service docker start`.
-If you're getting errors with every Docker command this may be the cause.
+Start it with `sudo service docker start`. **If you're getting errors with every Docker command this may be the cause.**

 ## 2. Container Setup